grow/grow/content/docs/podspec.md

 ### grow_version

-The version of the Grow SDK that works with this pod.
+The version of Grow that works with this pod.
 Grow displays a warning if the version of the SDK does not match this specification in `podspec.yaml`.

-Grow uses [semantic versioning](http://semver.org/) which helps you know which versions of the Grow SDK will work with your pod.
+Grow uses [semantic versioning](http://semver.org/) which helps you know which versions of Grow will work with your pod.
 If your pod works with `1.2.3`, it will work at least up to `2.0.0`.
 Major versions (such as `2.x.x` from `1.x.x`) may introduce breaking changes when used with pods made for an older SDK version.

 This value must be a semantic version *specification*.